Norabui01/Perception-Test/README.md

 # Introduction to my Perception Test

-<html><h3>This is one of my Java assignments in my first Java class.
+<html><h3>This is one of my Java assignments.
 I like this one a lot because this is the first time I
  changed from console to pop-up window(a bit of GUI) and used a tiny bit of HTML.</h3>

 Perception Test simply is just a guessing game.
 This program uses a standard Zener Deck.
 "Zener cards are cards used to conduct